Manhattan Institute for Policy Research: Broken windows theory

-George Kelling stands with leaders of the Detroit Police Department and other local officials at a press conference in 2013.
-The department partnered with Manhattan Institute for new ways to protect the neighborhoods in the area.
+George Kelling with leaders of the Detroit Police Department at a press conference in 2013.

 The institute supports the broken windows theory, named after a 1982 Atlantic Monthly article "Broken Windows" by James Q. Wilson and George L. Kelling.

-Senior fellow Heather Mac Donald argues that crime prevention statistics from the 2008–2009 recession improved as a result of efficient policing, high incarceration rates, more police officers working, data-driven approaches such as CompStat which helps commanders target high-crime areas, and a policy of holding precinct commanders accountable for results.
-This research opposes the commonly held notion that crime inevitably spikes when economic conditions worsen.
-She contends the decline of American cities, beginning during the 1960s, was a result of crime "spiraling out of control".
-Most recently, Mac Donald has argued that crime rates (or, in some instances, murder rates) have spiked in many urban areas as a result of the "Ferguson Effect": the tendency, in the aftermath of 2014's riots in Ferguson, Missouri, for police officers to engage in less proactive policing for fear of generating backlash from local populations or the media.
-Mac Donald has controversially argued that the consequences of this trend adversely affect African-American communities, stating that "there is no government agency more dedicated to the idea that black lives matter than the police".
+Senior fellow Heather Mac Donald argued that, contrary to the widespread expectation that crime rises when economic conditions worsen, crime statistics improved during the 2008-2009 recession as a result of efficient policing, high incarceration rates, more police officers working, data-driven approaches such as CompStat that help commanders target high-crime areas, and a policy of holding precinct commanders accountable for results.
+She contended the decline of American cities, beginning during the 1960s, was a result of crime "spiraling out of control".

-In the 2010s, according to Fox News, institute employees were embedded in the Detroit Police Department, assisting in the implementation of Broken Windows theories.
-The institute funded an outreach team that shared its perspective on criminology and policy implementation with the Detroit Police Department, focusing on the "broken windows" approach.
-The institute is associated with CompStat, a police management approach focused on crime analysis, information sharing, and accountability.
-George Kelling, the institute's loaned executive to the City of Detroit, and Michael Allegretti, the institute's director of state and local programs, implemented two pilot programs in the Northwest neighborhood of Grandmont-Rosedale and the Northeast neighborhood of East English Village.
-One source reported that in the first year following implementation, "home invasions dropped 26 percent".
+Beginning in 2015, Mac Donald argued that crime rates (or, in some instances, murder rates) had spiked in many urban areas as a result of the Ferguson effect: reduced proactive policing by officers fearing backlash from local populations or the media in the aftermath of the 2014 riots in Ferguson, Missouri.
+Mac Donald has argued that the consequences of this trend adversely affect African-American communities, stating in Senate testimony in 2015 that there is "no Government agency more dedicated to the proposition that Black Lives Matter than the police".